-In 1962, at the age of 41, she embarked on her first solo adventure — swimming the coast of Molokai, a remote, roadless area in Hawaii with spectacular cliffs, while towing a raft with supplies.
-Her epic journey of navigating breakers and hiking steep sea cliffs is outlined in Paddling My Own Canoe: A Solo Adventure on the Coast of Moloka’i— part humorous recollection, part guidebook.
+Sutherland finally put all her seafaring skills to use in 1962, when at 41 years old, she embarked on her first solo adventure — swimming around Moloka’i, a remote Hawaiian island, while towing a raft with supplies.
+She describes navigating breakers and hiking steep sea cliffs in Paddling My Own Canoe: A Solo Adventure on the Coast of Moloka’i — part humorous recollection, part guidebook.

 Lighthouse beams its flashing ray